opengdpr/OpenDSR/specification.md

 The Status response **MUST** include the following headers:

-`X-OpenGDPR-Processor-Domain`
+`X-OpenCompliance-Processor-Domain`

   **REQUIRED** header representing the domain for which the signing certificate is issued.
-The domain name **MUST** match the domain on which OpenGDPR requests are received.
+The domain name **MUST** match the domain on which OpenCompliance requests are received.

-`X-OpenGDPR-Signature`
+`X-OpenCompliance-Signature`

-  **REQUIRED** header Base64 encoded signature generated by a certificate matching the domain in the `X-OpenGDPR-Processor-Domain` header.
+  **REQUIRED** header Base64 encoded signature generated by a certificate matching the domain in the `X-OpenCompliance-Processor-Domain` header.

 The Status body **MUST** include the following properties: